Twig Education's outstanding educational content has won numerous industry awards. See below a list of our awards and nominations.

 Interested in finding out more?
 Visit award winning Tigtag CLIL.

-We are delighted to announce that Reach Out CPD, Twig World’s first resource made in partnership with Imperial College London, is a Bett Awards 2016 winner!
+We are delighted to announce that Reach Out CPD, Twig Education’s first resource made in partnership with Imperial College London, is a Bett Awards 2016 winner!

 At the 2016 Bett Awards, judges named Reach Out CPD as the Best Open Educational Resource.
 They added that the site “provides valuable user guidance” and “is a comprehensive resource for communicating a wide range of scientific ideas”.

-We are delighted to announce that Tigtag, Twig World’s primary science resource, is a Bett Awards 2014 winner!
+We are delighted to announce that Tigtag, Twig Education’s primary science resource, is a Bett Awards 2014 winner!